-As of this year (2019), Xfinity has changed to scheduling a phone call with a customer rep rather than calling them directly.
-I think they are trying to make things a bit harder to make contact.
+As of this year (2019), Xfinity has changed to schedule a phone call with a customer rep rather than calling them directly.
+I think they are trying to make things a bit harder to make contact with.
 They do offer a chat feature which is nice – but you may need to get on the phone with a rep to negotiate your bill due to nuances with your bill.

 Do some research

-One of the things I did before calling Xfinity was to check around the neighborhood to see what folks where paying.
+One of the things I did before calling Xfinity was to check around the neighborhood to see what folks were paying.
 In particular, I wanted to see what a competitor of Xfinity was charging folks.
 In this case, it was Dish (or DirectTV).
-My next door neighbor, was getting a package that was considerably less than what I was getting with Xfinity.
+My next-door neighbor was getting a package that was considerably less than what I was getting with Xfinity.
 You’ll need this information to make the case for lower rates.